-> How to unlock

-1. To unlock, press run/stop 👓 button three consecutive times, within one second intervals, and then press the on/off enter 2 button.
+- How to unlock - 1.
+To unlock, press D button three consecutive times, within one second intervals, and then press the 💇 button.

 - a.
 If the padlock icon and the key indicator were on the screen, these will vanish and the measurement view will appear along with the run indicator. - b.
 If you enabled the lock feature (with the key indicator showing and the measurement view showing), then the key indicator will disappear. - 2.
-To stop your study, press the on/off enter O button and the 3, 2, 1 will display as it ends the study. - a.
-To download and view your results in DMS, see Chapter 5.
+To stop your study, press the C button and the 3, 2, 1 will display as it ends the study. - 3.
+To download and view your results in DMS, please see Chapter 5.)

-5: Viewing your studies in DMS
+5: Viewing your Studies in DMS

-The focus of this chapter is to discuss how to view your studies with the TSI Detection Management Software (DMS).
+The focus of this chapter is to discuss how to view your studies via Detection Management Software.
 The first section explains how to retrieve your studies from the dosimeter, and the subsequent sections will then walk you through viewing, organizing, and customizing your studies.

-NOTE: You have the option of ten different languages in DMS including: Chinese (Simplified), English, French, German, Italian, Korean, Portuguese, Japanese, Russian, and Spanish.
+NOTE: You have the option of 15 different languages in DMS including: English, Spanish, Chinese (Simplified), Korean, Portuguese, German, French, Italian, Russian, Japanese, Turkish, Czech, Polish, Swedish, and Norwegian.

-Downloading data
+Downloading Data

-Loading your studies entails communicating, downloading the sessions/studies (files) and viewing the files in the data finder page, charts and graphs, and/or report views.
+Loading your studies entails communicating, downloading the sessions/studies (files), and viewing the files in the data finder page, charts and tables, or report views.

-- > Downloading - 1.
-Ensure DMS is downloaded. - Install the software from the USB flash drive or visit our website at www.tsi.com. - 2.
-Dock the dosimeter(s) and connect it to your PC using the USB cable.
+- 1. Ensure DMS is installed. - Install the software from the USB flash drive or visit our website at www.tsi.com. - 2.
+Dock the dosimeter and connect it to your PC using the USB cable (see, "Communicating and downloading data").